huggingface/blog/fine-tune-whisper-multilingual-asr.md

 processor = WhisperProcessor.from_pretrained("sanchit-gandhi/whisper-small-hi")
 ```

-Whilst the fine-tuned model yields satisfactory results on the Common
+While the fine-tuned model yields satisfactory results on the Common
 Voice Hindi test data, it is by no means optimal.
 The purpose of this
 notebook is to demonstrate how the pre-trained Whisper checkpoints can
 be fine-tuned on any multilingual ASR dataset.
 The results could likely